YASSINE-AA/HP_Pavillion_Gaming_EFI_Sonoma/README.md

    - This will download the BaseSystem or RecoveryImage files required to create a bootable installer.

-3. **Download and Configure OpenCore**:
-   - Download the latest OpenCore bootloader.
-   - Replace the `config.plist` in the OpenCore `EFI` folder with the one provided in this repository.

 ## Installation

 1. **Boot from USB**: